Cronenbrogues/cronenbroguelike/DEVELOPERS.md

 ## Logging

-To enable logging, modify `logging_config.json` in the root `cronenbroguelike` directory (i.e., sibling to this file).
+To configure logging, `cp logging_config.json.example logging_config.json` in the root `cronenbroguelike` directory (i.e., sibling to this file).
 This file recognizes the following parameters:

 - `log_level`: a string identifying one of the Python `logging` module's log levels ("INFO," "DEBUG," etc.).